• Home

-Every year at this time, I help my cousin’s mother bake dozens of mini-loaves of pumpkin bread for the church’s gift baskets for the elderly in the community.
-You’d think I’d get tired of it, but it just makes me want to bake some more–for me!
+Every year at this time, I help my cousin’s mother bake 90 mini-loaves of pumpkin bread for the church shut-ins gift baskets.
+You’d think I’d get tired of it, but it just makes me want to bake some more-for me!
 Whether you’re fixing holiday gift baskets to share, or just a sweet, warm treat to enjoy at home, pumpkin bread, especially with fresh pumpkin puree, is irresistible.
+How to make pumpkin bread:

 2-2/3 cups sugar